 6. 2019 Chevrolet Spark

 If your kid is begging you to purchase a newer model for them but you want to save a little money, you can still please them with the Spark.
-It surely deserves to be on our cute cars list and we love the price.
+It surely deserves to be on our list and we love the price.
 For the 2019 model year, it received a completely restyled front-end appearance plus an updated grille, headlamps, and fascia.

 You also have access to some revised wheel designs and LED daytime running lamps.
 There are several fun colors to choose from including Caribbean Blue Metallic.
 Teens love the technology inside like the two illuminated USB ports and the updated infotainment system.
 It’s only powered by a 1.4-liter engine, which is part of the reason the price is so low.
+They are comparatively expensive cars, but the balance between their prices and equipment make them a good deal.

 7. 2017 Kia Soul